khulnasoft/cyberpot/SECURITY.md

 Please follow these steps before reporting a potential vulnerability:

 1. Verify that the behavior you've observed isn't already documented as a normal aspect or unrelated issue of CyberPot.
-For example, Cowrie may initiate outgoing connections, or CyberPot might open all possible TCP ports—a feature enabled by Honeytrap.
+For example, Cowrie may initiate outgoing connections, or CyberPot might open all possible TCP ports — a feature enabled by Honeytrap.
 2. Clearly identify which component is vulnerable (e.g., a specific honeypot, Docker image, tool, package) and isolate the issue.
 3. Provide a detailed description of the issue, including log and, if available, debug files.
 Include all steps necessary to reproduce the vulnerability.
 If you have a proposed solution, hotfix, or patch, please be prepared to submit a pull request (PR).
 4. Check whether the vulnerability is already known upstream.
 If there is an existing fix or patch, include that information in your report.